-Fear can elicit harsh responses, but it’s important to come from a place of nurturing.
+While fear can elicit harsh responses, it’s important to come from a place of nurturing.

-Even if the child is asking to be seen, it’s critical that they feel like their own feelings are validated by their parents.
+Even if the child is asking to be seen, it’s critical that they feel like their feelings are validated by their parents.

 “Often parents associate cutting with suicide, and often there is not an association.”